Matth92ias/UdacityDSDataEngineering/README.md

 # Disaster Response Pipeline Project

+This project contains the Code to complete the Disaster Pipeline Data Engineering Project of the Udacity Nanodegree Data Scientist.
+The goal is to cluster messages into different categories.

+All required packages are listed in the requirements file.
+First move to the project as a root directory and then call the following commands.

+The first two steps are to clean the data and fit a model on the cleaned dataset.
+For this purpose a XGBoost model is used with a RandomizedSearchCV grid to optimize hyperparameters.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.